Mount Rushmore Anniversary coins: Designs

-Half Dollar
+Half dollar

 The obverse of the Mount Rushmore Anniversary half dollar, designed by Marcel Jovine, features Mount Rushmore and a sunburst.
 The reverse, designed by T. James Ferrell, shows a classic image of an American buffalo.

 Dollar

 The obverse of the Mount Rushmore Anniversary dollar, designed by Marika Somogyi, features the mountainside of Mount Rushmore wreathed in laurel.
 The reverse, designed by Frank Gasparro, features the Great Seal over a map of the United States, with a star marking the location of Mount Rushmore.
+It includes the words Shrine of Democracy, the original name of the sculpture.

 Half eagle

 The obverse of the Mount Rushmore Anniversary half eagle, designed by John Mercanti, features the American Eagle in flight over Mount Rushmore and six stars on the right edge.
 The reverse, designed by Robert Lamb, features a stylized inscription, "Mount Rushmore National Memorial".